Happy Birthday Big B! You are at different level!

 Hits and flops come and go yet he stays steadfast come what may!

-Saat Hinduistani andd then a series of duds, how does it matter?
+Saat Hindustani and then a series of duds, how does it matter?

-Because he bounced back with Zanzeer, Deewaar, Don, Trishul, Mqaddar Ka Sikandar, Amar Akbar Antohny and so on.
+Because he bounced back with Zanjeer, Deewaar, Don, Trishul, Muqaddar Ka Sikandar, Amar Akbar Anthony and so on.

 If his peak was all about commercialization, his next phase was about substance – Black, Piku, The Last Lear, Pink and so on.